email@example.com / +1 (626) 395-8567

 From September 2012 through July 2013, Dr Wagenaar spent a year as a Senior Research Fellow in the new lab of Markus Meister at Caltech working on the design and construction of two-photon microscopes.

 Mária Ashaber received her Ph.D. from the Semmelweis University School of Ph.D.
 Studies (Faculty of Neuromorphology) in Budapest working in the lab of Dr László Négyessy.
-She is currently working on electron microscope imaging and 3D reconstruction of neuronal networks in the leech.
+In the Wagenaar Lab, she worked on electron microscope imaging and 3D reconstruction of neuronal networks in the leech.

 Yusuke Tomina obtained his PhD in Life Science from Hokkaido University (Sapporo, Japan) in March, 2014.
 He carried out a series of behavioral and physiological studies of “goal-directed” gripping behavior in American lobster, working in the lab of Masakazu Takahata as a JSPS fellowship researcher (April, 2011-March, 2014).
 He worked as a neuroethologist with decapod crustaceans (lobster and crayfish) from undergraduate to post-doc in Hokkaido University.
 Dr Tomina joined the Wagenaar lab as a postdoc in August 2014.